MeRichard123/MeRichard123/FAQ.md

       - [CSS Peak](https://marketplace.visualstudio.com/items?itemName=pranaygp.vscode-css-peek) - See the CSS from the HTML file

   ### What VSCode Theme do you use?
+   - I use a random theme switcher to randomly change themes.
+[See here for the list]()
    - [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl)
    - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)